Developer(s) – Switchblade Monkeys

 Controls – 5/10

 Whilst there isn’t anything wrong with the control scheme from a technical standpoint, the fact that this game is player vs. player only is in itself, the reason why the basic control scheme becomes such a problem since, in my opinion, the entire concept doesn’t work.
 I think if even Baldur’s Gate: Dark Alliance, one of my favorite games of all time, was developed in a fashion similar to this, I would have been bitterly disappointed.

 Originality – 5/10

 Although there aren’t many other top-down player vs. player games out there, it makes this title unique, but in a much more negative way, since it introduced me to a concept and style of gameplay that I would have much rather not have been introduced to.
 I can’t help but feel that if any other great top-down games revolved around such a concept, I would have thought considerably less of them too.
 It also makes me wonder how great a game this could have been if there were a single-player mode.

-Overall, Secret Ponchos is one of the worst games I’ve played on the PlayStation 4 so far.
+Overall, Secret Ponchos is one of the worst games I’ve played on the PlayStation 4.
 Its concept works very poorly, and I wouldn’t care to see this style of play implemented in any other video game again.